Riff-Raff – Communism and Class Struggle Theory

 334 p.
 150 SEK order

-Vägrandets dynamik (“The Tension of Refusal”) is a book about communism and the communist movement.
-The book consists of nineteen provocative texts written by the French thinker Gilles Dauvé between the years 1968 and 2003.
-The texts criticize capitalism, democracy and the moral order.
-It also examines where the foundations of insurrection and revolutionary activity lies today.
+Vägrandets dynamik (‘The Tension of Refusal’) is a book about communism and the communist movement.
+The book consists of nineteen provocative texts written by Gilles Dauvé between the years 1968 and 2003.
+The texts criticise capitalism, democracy and the moral order.
+They also examine where the foundations of insurrection and revolutionary activity exist today.

 XHTML CSS